t4d-gmbh/git-and-science/source/content/project_mgmt_tools/key_features_and_benefits_2.md

 ### Continuous Integration/Continuous Deployment (CI/CD)
 {% if page %}
 GitHub<i class="fab fa-github"></i> Actions and GitLab<i class="fab fa-gitlab"></i> CI/CD provide automated testing and deployment pipelines.
-These tools ensure that code changes are tested and validated before being merged, reducing risk of introducing errors and ensuring that the codebase remains stable and reliable.
+These tools ensure that code changes are tested and validated before being merged, reducing the risk of introducing errors and ensuring that the codebase remains stable and reliable.
 {% else %}
-Automated testing and deployment pipelines reduce risk of errors and ensure codebase stability.
+Automated testing and deployment pipelines reduce the risk of errors and ensure codebase stability.
 {% endif %}
 :::